Become highly competent in serving and reducing your caseload and become a leader in your professional community.

 - Early Childhood Intervention Courses

-1 hour A lot of Early Childhood Intervention programs across the states have a set group of evaluation tools that are approved for evaluation.
+1 hour Many Early Childhood Intervention programs across the states have a set group of evaluation tools that are approved for evaluation.
 The problem is that many of them are not great for the area of speech and language, and most of them do not consider other languages.
 In this course we dissect a number of the tools used in the birth-to-three population and show you what types of items to look out for.
 We’ll equip you with great information to build your clinical judgment with children from homes where a language other than English is spoken.

-Increasing Parent Involvement
+Increasing Parent and Teacher Involvement

 1 hour What’s the best way to make quick progress in therapy?
 Get parents on board.
 Practice makes perfect, right?
 If we are going to be successful at helping children achieve their speech and language goals quickly, we need to make sure that they are practicing a lot.
 In this course we talk about research on parent involvement, including the benefits of it, the barriers to strong involvement, and ways to improve it.